KevinGregory/BeerAdvocate/README.md

-# BeerAdvocateTop250
+# BeerAdvocate
-This code scrapes the information from the top 250 beers on Beer Advocate's website and conducts some basic analyis.
+There are two main parts to this code.
+The first scrapes the data from top 250 beers by ratings on Beer Advocate's website and does some basic EDA and similarity analysis on them.
+The second part (which is still a work in progress) scrapes the data from the top 1000 beers from each style and runs basic EDA and similitarity analyses on them.
+The point of this is to practice web scraping and NLP, and ultimately, I plan to build a beer recommendation system.